prack/php-rack/README.md

 Getting started
 ---------------

-To date, Prack has two classes: Prack_Builder and PrackURLMap.
+To date, Prack has two classes: Prack_Builder and Prack_URLMap.

 Prack_Builder is the class for setting up middleware: